Doctor of Philosophy

 This research makes a significant contribution in that it crosses a number of fields: boys’ education and policy, English language arts education and critical sociology of masculinities.
 It provides a lens to rethink assumptions that underpin the call for male English teachers as a remediation strategy for improving boys’ literacy achievement.

 Watson, Margaret Anne, ""Men to the Rescue" - The Influence of Male English Teachers on Boys' Literacy Achievement" (2012).
 Electronic Thesis and Dissertation Repository.
-Paper 712.
+712.